What is the PTA?

 How do we raise money?

 Most of our money is raised through events, including our Christmas Fayre and Summer Fete.
 Other events include St Martin’s Day, Carnival, quiz nights, coffee mornings and cake sales.
-Details of all of these will be published on our events page.
-In addition, we raise funds with the sale of pupil designed Christmas cards and through JustGiving and Easyfundraising.
+Details of all of these will be published in Classlist.
+In addition, we raise funds with the sale of pupil designed Christmas cards and through eBay and Easyfundraising (check our fundraising page for more info).

 How is the money spent?